🧪 Beta tests of Alphamoon's automation platform are open. Sign up and process invoices for three months for free.

 Alphamoon has achieved 89.5% accuracy, followed by Microsoft’s 87.8%.
 The performance of Google reached 68.3%, while ABBYY got only half of the fields correctly.

-Contrary to the dataset we’ve used in the invoices test; the receipts did not create a similar challenge.
+Contrary to the dataset we’ve used in the invoices test, the receipts did not create a similar challenge.
 Although the receipts were outdated, too, the sheer design of receipts is less prone to change and visual variation.

-Judging by the second metric, Straight-Through Processing, Alphamoon correctly extracted 100% of data from 62.2% of receipts.
+Judging by the second metric, Straight-Through Processing, Alphamoon has correctly extracted 100% of data from 62.2% of receipts.
 Next in line was Microsoft’s Azure Form Recognizer receipt model – 51.6% – then Google’s Document AI Expense Parser – 14.7%.
 ABBYY Cloud OCR SDK for receipts has once again taken the 4th position, with only 6.3%.

 Let’s look at two examples of the same receipt and all four vendors’ data extraction accuracy scores.